Canyon de Chelly National Monument

 Canyon de Chelly National Monument (/dəˈʃeɪ/ də-SHAY-') was established on April 1, 1931, as a unit of the National Park Service.
 Located in northeastern Arizona, it is within the boundaries of the Navajo Nation and lies in the Four Corners region.
-Reflecting one of the longest continuously inhabited landscapes of North America, it preserves ruins of the indigenous tribes that lived in the area, from the Ancestral Puebloans to the Navajo.
+Reflecting one of the longest continuously inhabited landscapes of North America, it preserves ruins of the indigenous tribes that lived in the area, from the Ancestral Puebloans to the Navajo who eliminated them.
 The monument covers 83840 acre and encompasses the floors and rims of the three major canyons: de Chelly, del Muerto, and Monument.
 These canyons were cut by streams with headwaters in the Chuska Mountains just to the east of the monument.
 None of the land is federally owned.
 Canyon de Chelly is one of the most visited national monuments in the United States.

 Etymology

 The name Chelly is a Spanish borrowing of the Navajo word (or Tsegi), which means "rock canyon" (literally "inside the rock" < tsé "rock" + -yiʼ "inside of, within").
 The Navajo pronunciation is /ath/.
 The Spanish pronunciation of de Chelly /es/ was adapted into English, apparently modeled on a French-like spelling pronunciation, and is now /dəˈʃeɪ/ də-SHAY-'.